braziljs/eloquente-javascript/02_program_structure.md

 the sum of the two counters is even (`% 2`).

-Terminating a line by adding a newline character must happen after the line has been built up, so do this after the inner loop but inside of the outer loop.
+Terminating a line by adding a newline character must happen after the line has been built up, so do this after the inner loop but inside the outer loop.

 hint}}